department-of-veterans-affairs/vets-website/content/pages/disability-benefits/after-you-apply.md

 We’ll let you know when we receive your claim.
 Depending on what type of disability claim you file, you’ll get a message from us on eBenefits or by email.
 - **If you applied on eBenefits,** you’ll see a notice from us in your claims list within about 1 hour of applying.<br>
 - **If you applied online for a claim for increased disability,** you’ll get a confirmation message from us after submitting the form online. <br>

-- **If you mailed your application,** you’ll need to allow for mailing time plus 1 week before you get a note telling you we have your claim.
+If you mailed your application, we’ll send you letter telling you we have your claim.
+Please allow for mailing time plus 1 week.

 </li>